Winter Steelhead Fishing Pennsylvania

 Personally, I like to downsize or change my bait a lot.
 I have observed that steelhead often ignore big intrusive baits and are likely to take on smaller baits.

-If you are interested in knowing all the baits that I like to use during my steelhead fishing trips, you can check them out on my page Best Steelhead Baits.
+If you are interested in knowing all the baits that I like to use check them out on my page Best Steelhead Baits.

 Dressing for Winter Fishing Pennsylvania Steelhead

-Preparing for winter steelhead fishing in Pennsylvania is not just about having the correct gear, such as rods, line, and even flies, and so on.
+Preparing for winter steelhead fishing in Pennsylvania involves more than having the correct gear, such as rods, line, and even flies.

 It also largely depends on having the correct outerwear and clothes.

-This is often the toughest part of the whole experience for many anglers but river guides are standing in fridge water and air temps all day every day and they do so easily because they know how to dress properly.
+This is often the toughest part of the whole experience for many anglers, but river guides are standing in icy water and air temps all day every day, and they do so easily because they know how to dress properly.

-Knowing that the tributary banks are likely to be extremely icy and slippery, it is very important that you get the proper footwear with good traction.
+Boots – The river banks are likely to be icy and slippery so proper footwear with good traction.
 Cleats are almost a must-have.
 Even slip-on cleats are a good idea.

-To generally keep warm when fishing in this season, make sure you use the proper base layer and outer layers.
-I can’t stress this enough as it is so important to keep your core warm.
+Core and Body: To generally keep warm when fishing in this season, make sure you use the proper base layers.
 A warm core can actually keep your hands and feet warmer.

 Tight Lines,